IIIF/api/source/api/image/3.0/index.md

 Requests for sizes listed above that result in a scaled region with pixel dimensions greater than the pixel dimensions of the extracted region are errors that _SHOULD_ result in a 400 (Bad Request) status code.

 The sizes below allow upscaling of the extracted region by the image service.
-Services that do not support the `sizeUpscaling` feature _SHOULD_ respond to requests for these sizes with a 501 (Not Implemented) status code.
+Services that do not support the `sizeUpscaling` feature _SHOULD_ respond to requests for these sizes with a 400 (Bad Request) status code.

 | Form      | Description |
 | --------- | ----------- |